-3.4.5 North Pacific
+3.4.6.
+North Pacific Thalassiothrix Oozes

-A rapidly deposited late Miocene - early Pliocene diatom ooze dominated by Thalassiothrix and Thalassionema was documented in the North Pacific.
-Dickens and Barron [1997] relate this occurrence to physical concentration of diatoms at the overlying northern polar front along the boundary of the subarctic and central Pacific water masses with the timing generated by enhanced nutrient input and/ or a change in atmosphere/ ocean dynamics.
+[28] A rapidly deposited late Miocene-early Pliocene diatom ooze dominated by Thalassiothrix and Thalassionema was documented in the North Pacific.
+Dickens and Barron [1997] relate this occurrence to physical concentration of diatoms at the overlying northern polar front along the boundary of the subarctic and central Pacific water masses with the timing generated by enhanced nutrient input and/or a change in atmosphere/ocean dynamics.

-4. Shifts in deposition of giant diatoms through time and relation to opal sedimentation shifts in the World Ocean
+4. Shifts in Deposition of Giant Diatoms Through Time and Relation to Opal Sedimentation Shifts in the World Ocean

-An examination of the temporal occurrence of giant diatom deposits reveals changes in the occurrence which mimic previously identified broad shifts in oceanic opal sedimentation [Baldauf and Barron, 1990; Cortese et al., 2004].
+[29] An examination of the temporal occurrence of giant diatom deposits reveals changes in the occurrence which mimic previously identified broad shifts in oceanic opal sedimentation [Baldauf and Barron, 1990; Cortese et al., 2004].
 For example, a cessation of diatom mat deposition in the eastern equatorial Pacific is followed by the onset of diatom mat deposition beneath the Polar Front in the Southern Ocean (Figure 4).
-On a higher resolution, and on the basis of the presently available age data, there does not appear to be a simple relationship with glacial-interglacial cycles but rather there may turn out to be a relationship with silica supply, either through input, e.g. from meltwater, and/ or through changes in deep and intermediate water circulation.
+On a higher resolution, and on the basis of the presently available age data, there does not appear to be a simple relationship with glacial-interglacial cycles but rather there may turn out to be a relationship with silica supply, either through input, for example, from meltwater, and/or through changes in deep and intermediate water circulation.

-The occurrence of Pleistocene Thalassiothrix oozes in the northern North Atlantic goes against the current Holocene deep-water circulation that favours the Si-poor North Atlantic as a "carbonate" ocean [Berger, 1970].
-These episodes of diatom production must have been fuelled by major episodes of input of silica to the ocean, possibly in pulses of meltwater.
+[30] The occurrence of Pleistocene Thalassiothrix oozes in the northern North Atlantic goes against the current Holocene deep-water circulation that favors the Si-poor North Atlantic as a "carbonate" ocean [Berger, 1970].
+These episodes of diatom production must have been fueled by major episodes of input of silica to the ocean, possibly in pulses of meltwater.